Braun Strowman: Personal life

 Scherr supports the Green Bay Packers.
 He is the godfather of Bray Wyatt and JoJo Offerman's son.

 He was formerly in a relationship with Raquel Rodriguez.
 They became friends and eventually dated after having met at a gym in 2019.
 He also dated fellow professional wrestler Kamille.

 Other media

-On June 17, 2023, Scherr appeared in an episode of Destination Polaris alongside Andreas John Ziegler.
-The two showed host Alexa Score how to wrestle.
+From October 2025, Scherr began hosting his own food travel show titled Everything on the Menu with Braun Strowman for USA Network.
+In January 2026, USA Network announced the show had been renewed for a second season.